xovim001/zip-cracker/README.md

 Compatibility:
 ========
-This program will run in any Linux distros installed python, and windows as well.
+This program will run in any python installed Linux distros and windows machine.
 Tested on Kali Linux and Windows 10 (python 2.7 installed)

  USAGE:
 ========